Coinbase Reviews Coinbase rating

 Coinbase Advanced Rating

-Advanced mode upgrades charting significantly, thanks in large part to TradingView integration.
-Users can expect more plot styles, more drawing features, and a deeper list of technical studies.
-A Depth Chart option shows the flow of bid and ask prices.
-Next to the chart, a data column displays trade history and an order book.
+Advanced mode provides more robust charting, largely powered by TradingView.
+Users can expect a larger selection of plot styles, drawing tools, and technical studies.
+A Depth Chart tab shows bid and ask activity.
+Next to the chart, a data panel displays trade history and an order book.

-The Advanced order ticket also adds features such as TWAP and stop-limit orders.
-Bracket orders are available as well.
+The Advanced order ticket adds more capabilities, including TWAP and stop-limit orders.
+Bracket orders are also available.

 Coinbase Advanced